vvsomn/Steam-Depot-GUI/README.md

 Steam Depot GUI helps you catalogue, download, and organize Steam depot manifests inside a Green Luma-preconfigured Steam installation.
 It streamlines manifest discovery across community repositories, automates common Green Luma file-management steps, and keeps your personal collection tidy with a modern, status-rich interface.

-This project is intended for maintaining legitimate backups of titles you own.
-It does not ship or endorse any tools that interfere with Steam licensing.

 ## Showcase

 https://github.com/user-attachments/assets/fb9c10b4-a5da-4b4a-8ca7-aab64e63e120